This website is run by Wigan Council. We want as many people as possible to be able to use this website on a variety of devices.

 PDFs and other documents

-Many of our older PDFs and Word documents don’t meet accessibility standards - for example, they may not be structured in a way that makes them accessible to a screen reader.
+Many of our older PDFs and other documents don’t meet accessibility standards.
+For example, they may not be structured in a way that makes them accessible to a screen reader.
 This doesn’t meet WCAG 2.1 success criterion 4.1.2.

-The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 (external link) if they’re not essential to providing our services.
-We will work towards ensuring that all essential downloadable resources meet accessibility regulations by September 2020.
+The accessibility regulations don’t require us to fix PDFs or other documents published before 23rd September 2018 (external link) if they’re not essential to providing our services.

 This statement was prepared on 23rd September 2019.
-It was last updated on 23rd September 2019.
+It was last reviewed on 3rd May 2023.